hansl404/flight-search/readme.md

 - It is assumed points will be occured in lowest realistic booking class.
 For example, assuming every flight on Air Canada earns 50% miles.
 In reality, this will vary differently by flight, but there was no way to scrape booking class, so there are only estimates.
 - Most airlines have 0 accural, even within airline alliance, because most points don't transfer.
 For example, China Airlines is in same alliance as Korean Air, but Korean Air often doesn't count points earned on China Airlines flights.
 - But some will have accural, like United will count almost all Air Canada flights with 50% mile flown.

+**Next Steps:**
+- The extra cost per hour calculation is a bit wonky on some results.
+Working to address this bug next.
+- Currently working to add ability to modify cashback and CPP variables on the frontend.